 - - have opportunities to make an impact on decisions made by Members of the Northern Ireland Assembly (MLAs);

-- - improve and enhance your leadership skills;
+- - improve and enhance their leadership skills;

 - - make new friends and share experiences with a diverse group of young people;

-- - gain experience of team working and improve your interpersonal skills;
+- - gain experience of team working and improve interpersonal skills;

 - - develop skills and confidence in researching issues, communication and public speaking;